 Known for being difficult to clean and a constant dirt catcher, grout is many homeowners’ worst enemy when it comes to keeping a presentable household.
 In an attempt to ward off dingy floors and showers, a recent trend has made its way around the internet where toilet bowl cleaner is being used to clean grout.
-At Hydro Clean, it is our passion to transform households by eradicating hard to get dirt to restore flooring, tile and grout to its former clean state without the use of harsh chemicals.
-As professional grout cleaners in Colorado Springs, we know what it takes to get grout looking its best while avoiding damaging techniques.
+At Hydro Clean, it is our passion to transform households by eradicating hard-to-get dirt to restore flooring, tile, and grout to its former clean state without the use of harsh chemicals.
+As professional grout cleaners in Colorado Springs, we know what it takes to get the grout looking its best while avoiding damaging techniques.

 What Causes Damaged Grout

 Grout is an important aspect when it comes to the integrity of tiled floors and walls.
 Designed to keep the tiles in place while warding away water and other liquids from gathering underneath the tiles, grout acts as both glue and protection.
 The main cause of grout damage happens when the sealant barrier is worn away, leaving the grout to absorb liquid and harsh chemicals.
 Grout is porous which means that without a sealant, it will essentially work as a sponge.
 Wet grout will quickly deteriorate leaving chips and bare patches in grout lines.

 Grout is sealed when it is first installed, but if it is not reapplied yearly or is removed using harsh cleaning chemicals, it will leave your grout to quickly fall apart.
 While toilet bowl cleaner is tough on dirt and grime, it is also tough on the sealant protecting your grout.
 When used, the toilet bowl cleaner will cut through the sealant and will be absorbed by your grout.
 The harsh chemical will then break down your grout until it is ruined.